iExecBlockchainComputing/github-actions-workflows/safe-transaction/README.md

 ## Overview 🌟

-This reusable GitHub Actions workflow automates the process of creating and proposing transactions to a Safe multi-signature wallet (Gnosis Safe).
-It handles the complete transaction lifecycle from creation to proposal submission, making it easy to integrate Safe transactions into your CI/CD pipeline.
+This reusable GitHub Actions workflow automates the process of proposing transactions to a Safe multi-signature wallet (Gnosis Safe).
+It handles the proposal submission, making it easy to integrate Safe transactions into your CI/CD pipeline.

 ## Workflow Inputs 🛠️